Jessicavazm/t3-revision-part1/README.md

 --save-dev is used to install packages as a Development Dependency (this reduces the package size).

 - inquirer.js: Package used to get user input.
 - nodemon: Package used to automatically restarting the node application when file changes in the directory are detected.
-Another way to have node automatically restart when a change is made is to use: node --watch
+- node --watch: does the same as Nodemon but it's already built in Node.
+How to use: node --watch path_to_file.
+How to run: npm run dev
 - JSDoc: Automatically creates JSDoc

+### Error handling in JS